The Alan Bown Set

-The Alan Bown Set later known as The Alan Bown! or just Alan Bown, were a British band of the 1960s and 1970s whose music evolved from jazz and blues through soul and rhythm and blues and ended up as psychedelia and progressive rock.
+The Alan Bown Set, later known as The Alan Bown! or just Alan Bown, were a British band of the 1960s and 1970s whose music evolved from jazz and blues through soul and rhythm and blues and ended up as psychedelia and progressive rock.
 The band achieved limited chart success and is best known for the role it played in developing the careers of numerous musicians including Mel Collins, John Helliwell, Robert Palmer, Jess Roden and Dougie Thomson.

 Formation

 Alan Bown (born Alan James Bown, 21 July 1942, Slough, Berkshire died 16 December 2014, Slough), a trumpet player, joined The Embers in 1963, when he left the RAF.
-This group played both American rhythm and blues and jazz, and were a very successful live act, playing at venues like The Star-Club, Hamburg at the same time as The Beatles.
-Bown left the group to join The John Barry Seven, who were backing Brenda Lee, and toured and recorded with the band until it broke up in 1965; Barry having made Bown the leader of the touring band, so he could spend more time composing.
+This group played both jazz and American rhythm and blues, and were a successful live act, playing at venues like The Star-Club, Hamburg at the same time as The Beatles.
+Bown left the group to join The John Barry Seven, who were backing Brenda Lee, and toured and recorded with the band until it broke up in 1965; Barry made Bown the leader of the touring band, so he could spend more time composing.

 Reformation

-Bown then formed The Alan Bown Set in c May 1965, initially with three former members of The John Barry Seven :- Jeff Bannister (lead vocals and organ) (born Jeffrey Bannister, 7 January 1943), Dave Green (sax, clarinet and flute) and Stan Haldane (bass) together with Pete Burgess (guitar) and Vic Sweeney (drums).
+Bown formed The Alan Bown Set around May 1965, initially with three former members of The John Barry Seven—Jeff Bannister (lead vocals and organ) (born Jeffrey Bannister, 7 January 1943), Dave Green (sax, clarinet and flute) and Stan Haldane (bass)—together with Pete Burgess (guitar) and Vic Sweeney (drums).
 They played American R&B and soul and played the same club circuit as Georgie Fame and the Blue Flames and Cliff Bennett and the Rebel Rousers.
-In 1965 Tony Hatch signed to them to Pye Records but their first single "Can't Let Her Go" / "I'm The One" did not chart.
+In 1965 Tony Hatch signed to them to Pye Records but their first single, "Can't Let Her Go" / "I'm The One", did not chart.
 In 1966 Green was replaced by John Helliwell and shortly after Jess Roden joined as a vocalist, allowing Bannister to concentrate on keyboards.
 They appeared on Ready Steady Go! and at The Windsor Jazz Festival and began headlining London's Marquee Club.

-This line up released 3 singles, none of which charted, although "Emergency 999" later became a Northern Soul club anthem.
-The Alan Bown Set and Jimmy James and the Vagabonds were both recorded live and released on a joint album London Swings: Live at the Marquee Club with one side each.
+This line-up released three singles, none of which charted, although "Emergency 999" later became a Northern Soul club anthem.
+The Alan Bown Set and Jimmy James and the Vagabonds were both recorded live and released on a joint album, London Swings: Live at the Marquee Club, with one side each.

-In November 1966 Burgess was replaced by Tony Catchpole and in 1967 the band released "Gonna Fix You Good (Everytime You're Bad)" / "I Really, Really Care" and recorded the soundtrack for Jeu de Massacre a French film featuring Jacques Loussier.
-They recorded for the BBCs Rhythm and Blues programme in 1966 and Saturday Club in 1967.
+In November 1966 Burgess was replaced by Tony Catchpole and in 1967 the band released "Gonna Fix You Good (Everytime You're Bad)" / "I Really, Really Care" and recorded the soundtrack for Jeu de Massacre, a French film featuring Jacques Loussier.
+They recorded for the BBC's Rhythm and Blues programme in 1966 and Saturday Club in 1967.